matomo-org/developer-documentation/docs/4.x/generated/MatomoTracker.md

 -  It accepts the following parameter(s):
     - `$trackingApiParameter` (`string`) &mdash;
-       The name of the tracking API parameter, eg 'dimension1'
+       The name of the tracking API parameter, eg 'bw_bytes'
     - `$value` (`string`) &mdash;
        Tracking parameter value that shall be sent for this tracking parameter.
 - It returns a `$this` value.